 Think beyond just brisket with this tasty Texas rub.
 This rub can also be used on steaks, ribs, and other cuts of meat.
 The point of rubs is twofold.
 They are meant to infuse the cut of meat with distinct flavors and also help form a crusty surface as the meat cooks.

 Applying the Rub

 After you have made your rub, be sure to apply it to the meat correctly (otherwise it will not stick and do its job).
-First, rinse the meat with water and pat it dry with paper towels.
+First, pat the meat dry with paper towels.
 Then sprinkle the rub over the entire surface of the meat.
 Gently pat it into place on the meat and then proceed with cooking.
 Some rub will fall off, but if done correctly, plenty of rub will be on the meat to flavor it and create the tasty crust.

 Depending on your preference, the cut of meat, and the success of the rub, you may not even want any barbecue sauce with your barbecue.
 Some regional dishes, like Memphis ribs, use only the rub to flavor the meat and do not serve any sauce.
 Other areas, like Kansas City, use a rub and a sauce to flavor the meat.
 Either way, homemade barbecue sauce is easy to make, open to a multitude of taste preferences and ingredients, and something to add to your brisket (or any meat).